This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using

 According to one study, the topmost common New Year’s resolution made was to lose weight and/or to eat healthier.
 According to the same study, 72.6% of respondents admitted to the length of their resolution to lasting just one week, while only 44.8% lasted six months.

 So is this study suggesting 44.8% of people ate healthy every single day for the first six months of the year?
 A realistic answer is “probably not.”
 In reality, they probably started off strong and determined, and as time went they may have faced moments of weakness before getting back on track for success.

-One minor setback does not mean you have failed to reach your goal—it just means you should try again.
+One minor setback does not mean you have failed to reach your goal—it just means you should try again and get back on track.
+Recovery is not a zero-sum game, nor is it a linear process.
+Be patient with yourself.

 Certain goals can be difficult to accomplish when they involve major lifestyle changes.
 Old habits die hard, and we can quickly slip into the routine we are used to.
 But just because lifestyle changes and breaking habits can be challenging, it doesn’t mean it is impossible.